Miitto/cpp-book/src/pages/control-structures/conditions.md

 The expression for a switch statement can be of type `int`, `char`, or `enum`.
 The case values must be constant expressions, and the `break` statement is used to exit the switch statement.

-If you omit the `break` statement, the code will continue to execute until the end of the switch statement or until a `break` statement is encountered.
-This is called "falling through" and is sometimes used intentionally.
+The `default` case is optional and is executed if none of the case values match the expression.
+The `default` case is similar to the `else` statement in an `if-else` statement.

+### Fall-Through

+In C++, the `break` statement is used to exit the switch statement.
+If the `break` statement is omitted, the code will "fall through" to the next case.
+This can be useful if you want to execute the same code for multiple cases.
+Here is an example of using fall-through in a switch statement:

 ```cpp
 #include <iostream>